j3t/nomad-plugin/README.md

   - If the Nomad cluster authenticates clients, configure the path to the PKCS12 certificate and, if needed, the password to access the PKCS12 certificate.

-  - Specific a custom PKCS12 certificate to authenticate the Nomad cluster, if it can't be verified by the default truststore used by the Jenkins controller.
+  - Specify a custom PKCS12 certificate to authenticate the Nomad cluster, if it can't be verified by the default truststore used by the Jenkins controller.